B-metric spaces, fixed points and Lipschitz functions: Fixed points in b-metric spaces

 The above procedure yields a sequence $x'_k=f^{km'}(x),\, k\in \Nat,$ satisfying, for some $k_1\in\Nat,$

 for all $k,k'\ge k_1.$

 But the sequences $(x_k)$ and $(x'_k)$ can be totally different, so we cannot infer that the sequence $(x_k)$ is Cauchy.

-It seems that, besides (a) and (b) from \eqref{def.phi}, some supplementary conditions on the comparison function $\vphi$ are needed in order to obtain some fixed point results in b-metric spaces for mappings satisfying \eqref{eq1.Czerw}.

-For instance, Berinde \cite{beri93} considers comparison functions satisfying a condition stronger than (c) from \eqref{def.phi}, namely $\sum_{k=1}^\infty \vphi^k(t)<\infty$, allowing estimations of the order of convergence similar to \eqref{ineq2.Bahtin}.
+As we have shown this flaw was fixed in the paper \cite{kaj-luk18}.\end{remark} \begin{remark} Berinde \cite{beri93} considers comparison functions satisfying a condition stronger than $0<\alpha<1/s,$ namely $\sum_{k=1}^\infty \vphi^k(t)<\infty$, allowing estimations of the order of convergence similar to \eqref{ineq2.Bahtin}.
 He also shows that the sequence $x_n=f^n(x_0),\, n\in\Nat_0,$ is convergent to a fixed point of $f$ if and only if it is bounded.
 For various kinds of comparison functions, the relations between them an applications to fixed points, see \cite[\S3.0.3]{Rus-PP}.

 \end{remark}